Zoom on the Honda EU1000i

 While it’s a welcomed additional security feature, remember to always take your generator outside (opens in a new tab).

 The Honda EU1000i is EPA-approved and CARB-compliant.
 Therefore, its sale and purchase are permitted in all of the 50 states, including California.

 Moreover, it features a spark arrestor, making it usable in forested areas.

 The following charts are provided to give you an idea of how some of the key specs of the Honda EU1000i compare to generators of similar power (between 500 and 1500 W).

-- At a lowest noise rating of 42 dBA, this inverter generator is one of the most quiet devices of similar power.
+- With a lowest noise rating of 42 dBA, the inverter generator is one of the most quiet of the generators of similar power.